I teach science. Can I be a multicultural educator

 These stances are not mutually exclusive, but each serves as a general way to think about facilitating multicultural education practices in science.
 Discussed below is a brief description of how science has been facilitated through culture, equity, and justice.

 In many Westernized nations such as the U.S., Western views of science and science education are typically foregrounded and have become normalized as the only ways to conceptualize how science is defined, practiced, and valued (Durodoye, 2003; Hess, 1995; Petty & Narayan, 2012; Tabak, 2005).
-Compare your own beliefs about what science is with this description of Indigenous Science by the World Indigenous Science Network How are Western science and Indigenous science similar?
+Compare your own beliefs about what science is with science by the World Indigenous Science Network How are Western science and Indigenous science similar?
 Different?

 As a result of recognizing the limited perspective of Western science, multicultural educators take the time to expand students’ worldview about science.
 For example, they might focus on how specific cultural groups think about the role of science and how a society shapes the ways science is practiced.
 This approach can be historical or contemporary.
 Multicultural educators might further use cultural ways of knowing from various groups or use cultural artifacts to teach different concepts.
 For example, the Cradle Board Project is an interdisciplinary resource for teachers based on Native American knowledge in several disciplines, principally science (see also Bazin, Tamez, et al., 2002; Wee, Harbor, & Shepardson, 2006).